-Arsenal odds to win the Premier League: Prediction, best players & stats
+Arsenal odds to finish in Premier League top four: Prediction, best players and stats

 Arsenal came into the 2024-25 Premier League season hoping to go one better than back-to-back runner-up finishes.

-The Gunners were second to Manchester City in each of the past two campaigns, and are looking to go one better this time round.
+The Gunners were second to Manchester City in each of the past two campaigns, and were looking to go one better this time round.
+But they will be the bridesmaids once again, with Liverpool securing the title.

-Can Arsenal turn silver into gold and end their long wait for a Premier League title?
-Read on for everything you need to know about the 2024/25 season.
+Will they do it?
+Read on for everything you need to know about the 2024-25 season.

 Latest Arsenal odds to win the 2024-25 Premier League